dokku/dokku-scheduler-nomad/README.md

 # dokku-scheduler-nomad

-ALPHA (DO NOT USE): A Dokku plugin to integrate with nomad.
+A Dokku plugin to integrate with nomad.

 ## Testing